maxitg/SetReplace/.github/CONTRIBUTING.md

 First off, while it's common to call problems with the code "bugs", we call them *weeds* here instead (kudos to [@aokellermann](https://github.com/aokellermann)).
 That's because using the word "bug" in a negative context implicitly sends a message that *bugs* (aka insects) are someone bad and should be squashed.
 We don't agree with that sentiment, as *bugs* :ant: :beetle: :spider: are living creatures who deserve moral consideration.
 Hence, let's leave "bugs" alone, and go *weed whacking*.

-This repository is all about software.
-If you have found an issue with our physics model, or a mistake in one of our papers, please contact the author directly, or see our [contact page](https://www.wolframphysics.org/contact/).
-Also, this repository is only about the *SetReplace* paclet.
-If you have found a weed in a function repository function, use the form on that function's documentation page to contact the author directly.
+The issues in this repository are only related to *SetReplace*, not the entire Wolfram Physics Project.
+If you have found an issue with a Wolfram Physics [bulletin](https://www.wolframphysics.org/bulletins/), or with anything else on the Wolfram Physics [website](https://www.wolframphysics.org), please report it using the tools available there.
+The bulletins that also appear as [research notes](/Research) in this repository are the only exceptions.
+The issues with these should be reported here.

+Similarly, the weeds in function repository functions should be reported on the function repository website rather than here.

 To report a weed, follow these steps:
 1. Go to the [Issues page](https://github.com/maxitg/SetReplace/issues), and use the search to check if the weed you have encountered is in the list already.
 If it is, and it was not getting much attention lately, the best you can do is to comment that you care about it being fixed, and to leave the example you have encountered that's not working (if it's not similar to ones already there).